amohamed11/anecdotalthoughts/content/pages/now.md

 **Currently**

+-  *Capital in the Twenty-First Century* by Thomas Piketty
 -  *Artifact Space* by Miles Cameron

 **Read in 2021**

 1. *The Order of Time* by Carlo Rovelli --> beautiful book that forever alters the concept of time to me.
 4/5
 2. *Foundation* by Isaac Asimov --> really cool concept with original ideas that have aged amazingly well.
 4/5
 3. *Letters to a Young Poet* by Rainer Maria Rilke --> surprisingly coherent thematically considering it's a series of letters over 5 years.
 Regardless it obscure in its exploration of solitude.
-3/5
+2/5
 4. *The Prophet* by Kahlil Gibran --> beautiful & poetic prose with many memorable one-liners & metaphors.
 Basically what self-help books whish they were.
-3.5/5
+3/5